-- Lead/Nitrate - you may submit a water sample for testing to our office for a $91.00 fee.
-The test results take 45 days to complete.
+- Lead/Nitrate - you may submit a water sample for testing to our office.
+The test results take 2 weeks to complete:

 Call 407-858-1497 to discuss any problems you may be having with your drinking water.
 The best time to call is between 8:00am and 10:00am in the morning.
 We can advise on other problems such as odors, calcium, and iron.